-Many families seeking our services have a child that is struggling and they feel they are not getting the support they feel is necessary within the school system.
+Many families seeking our services have a struggling child, and they feel they are not getting the support they feel is necessary within the school system.
 We assess your child, outline their needs and help you advocate for them within the school.
-Our case studies outline present levels, growth areas, and articulate the impact deficits have on accessibility to learning within a school setting.
+Our case studies outline present growth areas and articulate the impact deficits have on accessibility to learning within a school setting.
 Clinical evaluations can help determine a student's current levels and growth areas but often lack the application to school settings.

-If a child has English as their second language and is struggling in school, the intervention process is often used to determine the source of learning difficulties.
-The process helps to determine if the learning struggle is related to their language needs or learning differences.
+If a child has English as their second language and struggles in school, the intervention process is used to determine the source of learning difficulties.
+The process helps determine if the learning struggle is related to their language needs or learning differences.

-The main focus of an intervention is to identify struggles and problem solve to understand their source.
-It is a data driven targeted approach to problem solving.
+The main focus is to identify struggles and problem-solve to understand their source.
+It is a data-driven targeted approach to problem-solving.